xLoadingx/custom-avatars-code/README.md

 ### Step 6 - Build Asset Bundle
 1. Custom Avatars (top bar) -> RUMBLE Avatar Builder -> Drag in your Avatar's Avatar Descriptor.
-2. Set your output path (preferablly your CustomAvatars folder in RUMBLE/UserData), and then hit 'Build Bundle'.
+2. Set your output path (preferablly your CustomAvatars folder: 'RUMBLE/UserData/CustomAvatars'), and then hit 'Build Bundle'.

+If you did not set it to your CustomAvatars folder, you'll have to drag it in manually.

 ### Step 7 - Test It
 - Launch RUMBLE.
 Your rig should load on your local player.